Skip to main content

 Continuity of a Function

-A function is continuous at a point if the limit as x approaches that point equals the function's value there.
-Continuity over an interval means the function has no breaks, jumps, or holes in that interval.
-Recognizing types of discontinuities helps determine where the function is continuous.
+A function is continuous at a point if the limit of the function as it approaches that point equals the function's value there.
+Continuity over an interval means the function has no breaks, jumps, or holes within that interval.
+Recognizing types of discontinuities helps in determining continuous intervals.

 Recommended video: